Lucid Trading Rules Explained: Every Plan, Rule, and Limit

 LucidDirect Rules for Instant Funding

 LucidDirect skips the evaluation entirely.
 You pay more upfront and start trading for payouts from day one.
 The trade-off is stricter rules.
+Instant funding with no evaluation is rare among futures prop firms.
+Only a handful offer it.
+Our futures prop firm comparison covers how LucidDirect stacks up against other firms' evaluation and funded account structures.

 Account Size